 You will need regular check-ups and blood tests.
 If you are worried or notice any new symptoms between appointments, tell your specialist doctor or nurse as soon as possible.

 Making lifestyle changes to reduce your risk of complications can sometimes be challenging.
 You may find it easier to make changes as part of a group or with help from others.
 Tell your GP, practice nurse or haematology team if you are finding it difficult.
 There is lots of support available to help you live a healthier lifestyle.

 Everyone has their own way of dealing with the different feelings they experience.
 You may find it helpful to talk things over with family and friends, or your specialist doctor or nurse.

 Macmillan is also here to support you.
 If you would like to talk, you can:

 - Call the Macmillan Support Line on 0808 808 00 00.

 - Chat to our specialists online.

-- Visit our Online Community to talk with people who have been affected by polycythaemia vera (PV), share your experience, and ask an expert your questions.
+- Visit our other cancers forum to talk with people who have been affected by polycythaemia vera (PV), share your experience, and ask an expert your questions.